Frequently Asked Questions

 - Take pride in their unique vocation

 - Demonstrate a strong work ethic and professionalism

 You will be a valued member of the staff team in all of your three school placements, and be encouraged to integrate fully into school life.

 When not on assessed placement, your time will be spent in a mixture of school experience days (1/2 week) at your local ‘home school’ and training days (1/2 week).

 Each term, you will have an assessed placement period, where you remain in your home school, but work all 5 days a week class, for a period of 1-2 months, depending on the term.

 Over the year, you will take on an increasing percentage of the teaching time.
 Beginning from teaching small groups and then your first lesson, this will build to teaching the majority of the class timetable by the end of the academic year.

 Your school Mentor will be there to support you every step of the way, through weekly meetings about your progress and informal check-ins, they will work with your hub’s Lead Mentor to ensure that you are learning at your own pace and gradually building your confidence.

-You will be placed in your first school from September to December, where you will initially work 3 days a week (2 days will be for training) and then move into the full placement period, where you spend every day in school, for four weeks from the end of October.
+You will be placed in your first school from September to December, where you will initially work for 1/2 of the week (the other 1/2 will be for training) and then move into the full placement period, where you spend every day in school, for six weeks from the end of October.